Impressionism, the partakers of the expositions:

 Was Stanislas Lépine an Impressionist?

 When we look at his painting style Lépine more than once tried to render the effect of sunlight and also the influence of weather and the time of day.
 His brushstroke can be lively, but mostly is quite smooth and seldom juxtaposed.
 His palet can be bright, but mostly is more greyish and subdued.
-Lépine doesn’t render blueish or violet shades.
+Lépine doesn’t render bluish or violet shades.
 So his painting style is more realistic with impressionist influences.

 Stanislas Lépine only joined the 1st ‘impressionist’ exposition: